airjp73/rvf/README.md

 ## Why are my fields triggering the native HTML validations before `remix-validated-form` ones?

-This is happening because you or the library you are using are passing the `required` attribute to the fields.
+This is happening because you or the library you are using is passing the `required` attribute to the fields.
 This library doesn't take care of eliminating them and it's up to the user how they want to manage the validation errors.
 If you wan't to disable all native HTML validations you can add `noValidate` to `<ValidatedForm>`.
 We recommend this approach since the validation will still work even if JS is disabled.